abhii-3007/poketwoAC/README.md

 ### Requirements
 Please note that this autocatcher requires NODEJS installed on your system or in any other platform you are trying to run it onto

-## Invite Poke Name Bot to make the autocatcher run .
-[Invite Link](https://discord.com/oauth2/authorize?client_id=874910942490677270&permissions=412317379648&scope=applications.commands%20bot)
-## Alternatively You can invite Sierra too!
-[Invite link](https://discord.com/oauth2/authorize?client_id=696161886734909481&permissions=8&scope=bot%20applications.commands)(but i prefer only use pokename only)

 #### <b>Running the bot</b>
-To start up the bot for the first time, STAR THIS REPO then clone the repo by this link to your local machine or replit (wherever you wish) [click here](https://github.com/AkshatOP/Poketwo-Autocatcher.git)
+To start up the bot for the first time, STAR THIS REPO then clone the repo by this link to your local machine or replit (wherever you wish) [click here](https://github.com/abhii-3007/poketwoAC.git)
 Once you have done that hit `npm install` in console.

 ## **Specific Channel Support**